tomsix/laravel-components-library/README.md

 </x-form-checkboxes>
 ```

-The `inline` attribute enable the Bootstrap inline-class.
+The `inline` attribute enables the Bootstrap inline-class.

 ### Customisation